ashutoshmjain/shutri/PROJECT_ARTIFACTS/VIBE_METHODOLOGY.md

-# A Guide to the VIBE Development Methodology
+# VIBE Development Methodology

 ## 1. Introduction: What is VIBE?

-Welcome to the VIBE (Value-Integrated, Iterative, Backlog-Enabled) Development Methodology.
+Welcome to the VIBE Development Methodology.
 This document is a guide for project managers and developers who want to build software in close collaboration with a Large Language Model (LLM) assistant, such as the **Gemini CLI**.

 VIBE is a hybrid approach that combines the rigor of milestone-driven development with the flexibility of Agile and Scrum.
 It's designed to maximize the unique capabilities of an LLM, turning it from a simple coding assistant into the primary driver of the development process.